NachoPal/rust-chess/README.md

    ./target/release/chess-client
    ```

+## How to Play

+1. Run the server and a client.
+2. Client will ask for a password
+3. If it is your turn, it will ask for the movement.
+Movements follows the format: `a1a2` (from `a1` to `a2`)

 ## Disclaimer

 This project is a **work in progress** and should be considered an educational and exploratory tool rather than a production-ready chess engine.